-Your Plan covers certain types of preventive healthcare when you use network providers.
+Certain types of preventive healthcare are covered at 100% when you use network providers.
 Getting preventive healthcare helps you stay healthy by looking for signs of serious medical conditions.
 If preventive healthcare or tests show there is a problem, the sooner you get diagnosed, the sooner you can start treatment.
 Be sure to use a network provider.
-The Plan won't pay for preventive healthcare if you use a non-network provider.
+Benefits won't be paid for preventive healthcare if you use a non-network provider.